The Midnight Line: Plot summary

-While looking for a new lead on Rose's location, three junkies try to scare the group off, but Reacher intimidates them into leaving.
-The men turn out to be friends of Rose, and when Reacher convinces them that they mean no harm, they are taken to see Rose, who has been in hiding since an IED in Afghanistan shredded her face, leaving her disfigured and in constant pain, making her dependent on opioids.
-Fearing that her sister will die, Mackenzie formulates a plan to move Rose to her home in Illinois, where her addiction can be treated in secret.
+While looking for a new lead on Rose's location, three junkies try to scare off the group, but Reacher intimidates them into leaving.
+The men turn out to be friends of Rose, and when Reacher convinces them that they mean no harm, they are taken to see Rose, who has been in hiding since an IED in Afghanistan shredded her face, leaving her disfigured and dependent on opioids.
+Fearing her sister will die, Mackenzie formulates a plan to move Rose to her home in Illinois, where her addiction can be treated in secret.
 Before they can leave, Stackley, a dealer who has taken over Billy's operation following the latter's disappearance, bribes the junkies to kill Reacher.
-Reacher pre-empts this by attacking them and one of them is accidentally shot and killed.
-Reacher forces the others to lure Stackley into a trap and Rose manages to kill him with a rifle.
+Reacher pre-empts this by attacking them, and one of them is accidentally shot and killed.
+Reacher forces the others to lure Stackley into a trap where Rose kills him with a rifle.

-As Rose will likely die without a new supply of opioids, Reacher, Bramall, and Mackenzie steal what she needs from Stackley's suppliers, and Reacher cuts a deal with Noble to protect Rose from having to testify against the dealers on the DEA's behalf.
+As Rose will likely die without a new supply of opioids, Reacher, Bramall and Mackenzie steal what she needs from Stackley's suppliers, and Reacher cuts a deal with Noble to protect Rose from having to testify against the dealers on the DEA's behalf.
 Nakamura attempts to arrest Scorpio, who she realizes is the head of the operation, but he handcuffs her to a table.
-Reacher then confronts Scorpio and learns from him that Sy had been framed by a Col. Bateman, a corrupt Marine, for trying to expose his theft of military opioid supplies for resale to Scorpio, and had committed suicide.
+Reacher then confronts Scorpio and learns from him that Sy had been framed by a corrupt Marine named Bateman for trying to expose his theft of military opioid supplies for resale to Scorpio and had committed suicide.
 Bateman was convicted for other wrongdoings some time before this story.
 The DEA receives sufficient information to complete their investigation.

 Reacher returns Rose's ring to her.
 Bramall and Mackenzie drive off.
 Reacher then hitches another ride out of South Dakota, heading towards Kansas.